Quantum Damping of Cosmological Shear: A New Prediction from Loop Quantum Cosmologies

-Initially, two foundational assumptions were adopted within the standard LQC.
-The first is the \emph{supermini-space} assumption, which imposes homogeneity and isotropy at the outset and then constructs the corresponding classical Hamiltonian prior to quantization.
-The second is the use of the classical relation between the Euclidean and Lorentzian terms~\cite{Ashtekar:2011ni,Agullo:2023rqq,Li:2023dwy}, which allows the total Hamiltonian to be expressed solely in terms of the Euclidean part, so the quantization of the total Hamiltonian reduces to quantize only the Euclidean part.
-However, in full LQG the Euclidean and Lorentzian terms are quantized differently, and in general the operations of symmetry reduction and quantization do not commute~\cite{Ashtekar:2004eh,Thiemann:2007pyv,Rovelli_Vidotto_2014}.
-To address these issues, an alternative quantization procedure more faithful to the LQG principles was proposed in~\cite{Yang:2009fp}, where the Euclidean and Lorentzian terms are quantized separately by rigorously following the LQG schemes.
-This leads to an effective Hamiltonian that defines a distinct model, now known as a modified loop quantum cosmology (Model I, or mLQC-I)~\cite{Li:2021mop}.
-A notable feature of mLQC-I is that, unlike other modified LQC models, it can be derived from both a bottom-up construction~\cite{Yang:2009fp,Assanioussi:2018hee} and a top-down approach starting directly from LQG~\cite{Dapor:2017rwv,Han:2020uhb,PhysRevD.109.084033}, making it a particularly compelling model within the LQG framework.
-Although the main qualitative characteristics of LQC, such as the replacement of the big bang by a quantum bounce, remain robust, mLQC-I shows markedly different dynamics in the contracting phase, exhibiting asymmetric evolution around the quantum bounce~\cite{Li:2018fco,Li:2018opr,Li:2019ipm,Saini:2018tto,Saini:2019tem,Saeed:2024xhk}.
-In this context, it is natural to extend the analysis beyond the isotropic setting and investigate large and non-perturbative anisotropic spacetimes, such as the Bianchi I universe, in order to assess the robustness of mLQC-I dynamics against directional shear and to explore its implications for isotropization in the early universe.
-Bianchi spacetimes classify all homogeneous 3-geometries into nine types, with the Friedmann-Lema\^itre-Robertson-Walker (FLRW) models as special, highly symmetric cases - making Bianchi models a more natural and likely starting point for early-universe cosmology.
-Preliminary studies within the framework of mLQC-I have been already initiated in~\cite{Garcia-Quismondo:2019kav,Garcia-Quismondo:2019dwa}, and among various interesting and important results is the effective Hamiltonian for the Bianchi I universe.
+Standard LQC was originally formulated under two key assumptions: The \emph{minisuperspace} approximation, whereby homogeneity and isotropy are imposed prior to quantization and the use of a classical identity relating the Euclidean and Lorentzian terms~\cite{Ashtekar:2011ni,Agullo:2023rqq,Li:2023dwy}, allowing the Hamiltonian to be expressed solely in terms of the Euclidean sector.
+In full LQG, however, the Euclidean and Lorentzian parts are quantized differently, and symmetry reduction and quantization do not generally commute~\cite{Ashtekar:2004eh,Thiemann:2007pyv,Rovelli:2014ssa}.
+To address these issues, an alternative quantization procedure more faithful to LQG was proposed in~\cite{Yang:2009fp}, in which the two sectors are quantized separately, leading to a distinct effective theory known as modified loop quantum cosmology (mLQC-I)~\cite{Li:2021mop}.
+Unlike other modified LQC models, mLQC-I admits both bottom-up~\cite{Yang:2009fp,Assanioussi:2018hee} and top-down derivations directly from LQG~\cite{Dapor:2017rwv,Han:2020uhb,Han:2022rsx}, making it a particularly compelling realization within the LQG framework.
+While the qualitative predictions of LQC, such as the replacement of the big bang by a quantum bounce, remain robust, mLQC-I exhibits markedly different dynamics in the contracting phase, including an asymmetric evolution around the bounce~\cite{Li:2018fco,Li:2018opr,Li:2019ipm,Saini:2018tto,Saini:2019tem,Saeed:2024xhk}.
+This motivates extending the analysis to anisotropic spacetimes such as Bianchi~I, in order to test the robustness of mLQC-I against shear and to explore its implications for isotropization.
+Bianchi spacetimes classify all \emph{simply transitive} homogeneous three-geometries into nine types, with FLRW models as special highly symmetric cases, making them a natural starting point for early-universe cosmology.
+Preliminary mLQC-I studies along these lines already exist, including the effective Hamiltonian for Bianchi~I spacetime \cite{Garcia-Quismondo:2019kav,Garcia-Quismondo:2019dwa}.